-Join us on one our manatee kayaking tours in Blue Springs State Park.
-Our Blue Springs kayaking tour is a great chance to get up close to these amazing manatees, while enjoying a beautiful kayaking adventure in this little wildlife paradise.
+Join us on our manatee kayaking tours in Blue Springs State Park.
+Kayaking Blue Springs is a great chance to get up close to the amazing Florida manatees, while enjoying a beautiful kayaking adventure in this little wildlife paradise.
 Sit back and relax as we slowly paddle up beautiful Snake Creek where Alligators, turkeys, deer, bald eagles, owls and a vast array of marsh birds call this manatee winter sanctuary their home.

-We offer these kayaking tours in Blue Springs State Park Oct 15 through April.
+We offer these kayak tours in Blue Springs State Park Oct 15 through April.
 The peak migration for the manatees is usually Nov 15 through March 15 or when the water temperature in the river drops below 68 degrees.
 This is the best time to see hundreds of manatees in the spring.
 We offer tandem and solo kayaks for this tour.
 This is a family friendly kayak tour.
-Although we perform a short paddle clinic before each tour, we do recommend that you have previous experience in a kayak at least one time.
 Kids 6-15 years old must ride with a tandem kayak with a parent.
 Sorry, because of the distance and safety…no kids under 6 on our public tours.
 Kids under six are allowed on our private tours.

 Your guide will also take pictures of your adventure for you to keep and cherish forever!

 So what are you waiting for?
 Step out into the Wild Florida, with an informative and just plain fun, kayaking manatee tour in Blue Springs State Park today!

 We are COVID compliant.
 Our staff and guides wear face covering while on land and social distance while on land and water.
 No mandate for customers